 Because of their susceptibility to the cold, the space or range that manatees require is influenced by seasonal change.
 Florida manatees are considered to be somewhat migratory animals.
 Generally speaking, they are found in shallow, slow-moving rivers, bays, estuaries and coastal water ecosystems of the southeastern United States.
 They can live in fresh, brackish or salt water.

 In the summer months, manatees travel freely around Florida’s rivers and coastal waters.
-A few manatees may range as far west as Texas and as far north as Virginia (manatees have even documented in Cape Cod, Massachusetts!), but these sightings are rare.
+A few manatees may range as far west as Texas and as far north as Virginia (manatees have even been documented in Cape Cod, Massachusetts!), but these sightings are rare.
 Sporadic summer sightings in Alabama, Georgia, and South Carolina are relatively common.

 In the winter, usually November through March, the manatee population is concentrated primarily in Florida.
 Water temperatures that fall below 21° C (70° F) cause manatees to move into warm water refuge areas.
 Scientists don’t know what cues manatees follow, but they seem to know when cold weather is coming and seek warm water areas.